ʿAbdullah b. Masʿūd (raḍiy Allāhu ʿanhu) narrated that:

-“And a believing man from the family of Pharaoh who concealed his faith said, ‘Do you kill a man [merely] because he says, ‘My Lord is Allāh’ while he has brought you clear proofs from your Lord?’”
+“Do you kill a man [merely] because he says, ‘My Lord is Allāh’ while he has brought you clear proofs from your Lord?’”

 In this remarkable instance, the man uses his position of integration within the aggressive power to speak the truth.
 It highlights the huge benefit of speaking truth to power – that it will empower others to do the same.
 Mūsā (ʿalayhi al-Salām) paved the way for the secret believer in the Pharaoh’s cabinet to follow in his footsteps, but to first initiate him on that path, it required his input.
 The same goes for you: for others to speak truth to power, it requires you to be the middle-man.

 In your case, you are not being tasked with speaking to the likes of Pharaoh, the Tatars, or Hajjāj b.
 Yūsuf, but rather, you are tasked with speaking and addressing the countless acts of transgression that take place in our current democratic regime, especially unto Muslims.
 Whether that may be the forceful education system, the capitalist financial system, the discriminant social system, or the right-wing political system.
 Even if that may be to an Islamophobe, a bigot, or a racist, or whether that may be to someone who is smearing our dīn, mocking our Prophet (sall Allāhu ʿalayhi wa sallam), or misrepresenting our Holy Book, it must be done.